gomorpheus/morpheus-apidoc/source/includes/operations/_budgets.md

 scopeGroupId      |  | The Group ID to scope to, for use with `"scope"=group`. scopeCloudId      |  | The Cloud ID to scope to, for use with `"scope"=cloud`. scopeUserId      |  | The User ID to scope to, for use with `"scope"=user`. costs      |  | Map of budget cost amounts that varies by interval.
 For interval year use `{"year":1000}`.
 For interval quarter use `{"q1":120.0,"q2":120.0,"q3":120.0,"q4":120.0}`.
 For interval month use `{"january":30.0,"february":30.0}` (other 10 months omitted).
-When creating a new schedule, the default cost for a given interval is `0` so be sure to specify a cost for every interval when creating a new budget.
+When creating a new schedule the default cost for each interval is `0`, so be sure to specify an amount for every interval when creating a new budget.

 ## Delete a Budget